demirelfth/rent-prediction/README.md

   * Linear Regression
   * Random Forest
-  * Gradient Boosting
-  * Support Vector Machines (SVM)

 We evaluate these models using metrics like Mean Squared Error (MSE) and R-squared.

-## Results
-The performance of each model is benchmarked, and the best-performing model is selected based on accuracy and generalization ability.
-Final results will be shared in the form of graphs and tables.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.